Vinz2008/cfl/README.md

   <li>Add an if for the character which will be used for your operation in the function operations and in the for loop Ex: if i == "*"</li>

 </ol>

+## Limitations
+For now, you can have only one operation to do each time like an addition.
+1 + 1 * 2 ❌
+1 * 2 ✔️